-Resembling the experience of hiking a mountain, Jirisan gave viewers a few moments of contemplation whether to endure the sedated arduous ascend of the story.
+Resembling the experience of hiking a mountain, Jirisan gave viewers a few moments of contemplation on whether to endure the sedated arduous ascent of the story.

 At the end of it all, upon reaching the drama’s peak, it interestingly echoes the feeling of admiring the summit view, while savoring the drama experience.